fboerncke/magenta-hackathon-virtual-help-desk/README.md

 ## Voice CMS
 Using the services from Airtable we built a Voice CMS to maintain the contents of the skill.

+Access to the Voice CMS/Airtable is possible via a share link.
+For reasons of security I cannot share the link in GitHub but only on request.

 ![Voice CMS](https://github.com/fboerncke/magenta-hackathon-virtual-help-desk/blob/main/images/backendDataAirtable.png "Voice CMS")